Wajih5023/Matrices/README.md

 # Prints product of matrix and vector
 print( multiplyMatrixVector( mat , vec )
 ```

+## Things to Note
+- This project is meant to deal with only integers.
+Any float or string arguments will be parsed into integers

 ## Current Status
 Updated periodically with new functions to represent more concepts involving matrices.